Drake Drops Pusha T & Kanye West Diss, “Duppy Freestyle” [LISTEN]

 Now it seems like Push put the battery in Drizzy’s back.
 The Toronto rapper is back in rappity rap mode.

-“I could never have a Virgil in my circle and hold him back ’cause he makes me nervous/I wanna see my brothers flourish to a higher purpose / You ni**as leeches and serpents / I think it’s good that now the teachers are learning,” spit Drake (that was for Ye).
+“I could never have a Virgil in my circle and hold him back ’cause he makes me nervous/I wanna see my brothers flourish to a higher purpose/You n*ggas leeches and serpents /I think it’s good that now the teachers are learning,” spit Drake (that was for Ye).

 He added (and this is for Push), “Your brother said it was your cousin then him then you, so you don’t rap what you did, you just rap what you knew/Don’t be ashamed there’s plenty n*ggas that do what you do, there’s no malice in your heart, you an approachable dude.”